HyperMind/HyperMind.github.io/about/index.md

 ---

-I am an Electrical engineer by day and  iOS developer and Python hacker by night.
-I am an Avid learner with passion for Artificial Intelligence, Mobile, Machine learning, Algorithms.
+I am an Electrical engineer by day and Python hacker by night.
+I am an Avid learner with passion for Artificial Intelligence, Machine learning, Algorithms and Problem Solving.

 ##Projects